kixlab/cs374-spring-2018/internal/17-Visual-Design-Layout.md

 Asymmetric typography

-1) feels more dynamic (energy to the type),  2) don’t have difficult to read narrow columns around the figures.
+1) feels more dynamic (energy to the type),  2) don’t have to read narrow columns around the figures.

 # Diff with Reading